Skip to main content

 eFuel production is based on the extraction of hydrogen.
 This happens by means of an electrolysis process that breaks down water (e.g. seawater from desalination plants) into its components of hydrogen and oxygen.
 For this process and further production steps, electricity is required.

-In a second process step, with the aid of e.g. Fischer-Tropsch synthesis, the hydrogen is combined with CO2 extracted from the air and converted into a liquid energy carrier: eFuel.
-Under high pressure using a catalyst, the hydrogen binds with the CO2.
-Because electricity is used for the production of eFuels, the procedure is known as a power-to-liquid process: electricity is converted into a synthetic liquid that is easy to store and simple to transport.
+In a second process step, with the aid of e.g. Fischer-Tropsch or methanol synthesis, the hydrogen is combined with CO2 extracted from the air or other sources and converted into an energy carrier: eFuel.
+Under pressure and temperature using a catalyst, the hydrogen binds with the CO2.
+Because electricity is used for the production of eFuels, the procedure is known as a power-to-x process: electricity is converted into a synthetic fuel that is easy to store and simple to transport.
+Via methanation a gaseous synthetic fuel can be procuded as well.
+A fourth synthesis route it the Haber-Bosch process.
+Here, Ammonia is produced as a potential future maritime fuel or for the fertilizer industry.
+An advantage of ammonia production is that no CO2 source is required.

-After processing in refineries, this eFuel can be used as eGasoline, eDiesel, eHeating oil, eKerosene and eGas and can completely replace conventional fuels.
+After processing in refineries or further conversion like methanol-to-gasoline, this eFuel can be used as eGasoline, eDiesel, eHeating oil, eKerosene, eMethanol, eAmmonia and eGas and can completely replace conventional fuels.
 Moreover, due to their drop-in capability, eFuels can be blended with conventional fuels in any ratio.
 Existing logistics, distribution and refueling infrastructures, such as tank farms, tank lorries, pipelines and filling stations, can continue to be used.

-The climate neutrality of eFuels derives from the fact that electricity from renewable energies is used in their production and only as much CO2 is emitted during use as was previously bound during production. eFuels can therefore make a climate-neutral contribution in all sectors where conventional fuels are currently used (e.g. transport or heating in buildings).
+The climate neutrality of eFuels in the use phase derives from the fact that electricity from renewable energies is used in their production and only as much CO2 is emitted during use as was previously bound during production. eFuels can therefore make a climate-neutral contribution in all sectors where conventional fuels are currently used (e.g. transport or heating in buildings).

 eFuels can solve two challenges of the energy transition: the problems of storing and transporting renewable energies.
 Thanks to the high energy density of eFuels, and because they can be transported at room temperature and pressure, renewable energies can be generated easily and economically around the world and transported anywhere they are needed using existing technologies.
 Which regions are suitable for the production of eFuels is shown in the Global PtX Potential Atlas, which was published by the Fraunhofer Institute for Energy Economics and Energy System Technology and funded by the German Federal Ministry for the Environment.